ruyd/automated-express-backend/README.md

 - Auto SwaggerUI Admin
 - JWT Security RS256
 - Auth0 Authentication
-- TypeScript Database Migrations with umzug
+- Database Migrations with umzug
-- TypeScript Tests with jest
+- Auto Tests with jest

 ## Setup
+- if docker is available go with: `yarn start`
+- Modify setup/db.json if not
+- `yarn dev`

 ### .env